Josedg45/Mean-Variance-Standard-Deviation-Calculator/README.md

 - **Comprehensive Statistics**: Calculates mean, variance, standard deviation, max, min, and sum along both rows, columns, and the flattened matrix.
 - **Dictionary Output**: Returns results in a structured dictionary format, making it easy to interpret and use the computed statistics.

-## Installation

-To set up the project locally or in a development environment like Gitpod, follow these steps:

-## Testing
-The project includes unit tests to ensure the correctness of the calculate function.
-You can run the tests using the following command:

-bash
-Copiar código
-python3 -m unittest test_module.py